kejohns19/Udacity_DRLN/p3_collab-compet/project_report.md

 ## Collaborative Competition Multi Actor Deep Reinforcement Learning

-Before diving into the details of the report below are key resources that I consulted
+Before diving into the details of the report below are key resources that I consulted:

 ---